what:

 Let's shape together Polish healthcare ecosystem and promote responsible use of AI!

-The event is organised jointly by Roche Polska, University Clinical Center in Gdańsk, Medical University of Gdańsk, and Massachusetts Institute of Technology Critical Data Laboratory.
+The event is organised jointly by Roche Polska, University Clinical Centre in Gdańsk, Medical University of Gdańsk, and Massachusetts Institute of Technology Critical Data Laboratory.

 Dr. Leo Anthony Celi has practiced medicine in three continents, giving him broad perspectives in healthcare delivery.